gmthubmadharchod/rnamekrna/README.md

   <img src="https://prod.assets.earlygamecdn.com/images/Chisa.jpg?transform=Banner+Webp" alt="Bot Channels" width="1080"/>
 </p>

-A powerful and dynamic Telegram bot designed to automatically rename files, with a fully interactive, button-based UI that can be configured dynamically by the owner.
+A powerful and dynamic Telegram bot designed to automatically rename files up to 2GB, with a fully interactive, button-based UI that can be configured dynamically by the owner.

 ---